DanielKirkGlobal/MScFE-600-Financial-Data-GWP-1/README.md

-This is a space to share grouup work collaboration project ideas and tasks.
+This is a space to share group work, collaboration, project ideas and tasks.